HL7/davinci-ra/input/includes/patch-risk-adjustment-coding-gap-report-with-remark-example.md

 **Scenario:**

-A Provider receives a Risk Adjustement Gaps Report from a Payer.
+A Provider receives a Risk Adjustment Gaps Report from a Payer.
 The Provider uses PATCH to update the Report at the Payer with just the Remark information they add at time of visit.

 **PATCH Risk Adjustment Coding Gaps Report with Remarks**

 ```
-PATCH [base]/measure/ra-measurereport01
+PATCH [base]/MeasureReport/ra-measurereport01
 ```

 **Request body**